Scroll Down To Order

 75th Anniversary of June 1944

-Last June of 2019, marked the 75th Anniversary of when the events of so long ago occurred, and to begin to mark that occasion it behooves us to interpret that eventful day, hour by hour from the first Allies who landed and dropped behind enemy lines until the nimble numbers grew and grew.
+June of 2019, marked the big 75th Anniversary of when the events of so long ago occurred, and to mark that occasion it behooves us to interpret that eventful day, hour by hour from the first Allies who landed and dropped behind enemy lines, until the nimble numbers grew and grew.
 The entire invasion was code named: Operation Overlord.

 You undoubtedly saw, modern history play up the events of D-Day.
 As we drew closer to summer, all that reminded me of the 50th Anniversary.